matthewhand/fiji-resort-analysis-2023/research.md

 [Link to Activity](https://www.expedia.com/go/activity/detail/491217/2023-06-30/2023-07-03?langid=1033&mdpcid=US.DIRECT.OPENAI.CHATGPT.ACTIVITIES)

 Spend a day at the exclusive Malamala Beach Club with this full-day cruise.
 The cruise includes access to the beach club, where you can relax on the beach, swim in the pool, or enjoy a variety of water sports.
 The cruise also includes a buffet lunch and unlimited drinks.

+This content has been improved.

+This content has been improved.

+This content has been improved.

+This content has been improved.

+This content has been improved.

+This content has been improved.

+This content has been improved.

+This content has been improved.

 # Garden of the Sleeping Giant